 You can also use Starling’s cheque scanning tool to pay cheques into your account should you need to, whereas Revolut doesn’t accept cheque deposits at all – or cash deposits, for that matter.

-- Winner: Tie.
-Most of this duo’s feature options are identical, so this is too close to call.
-In terms of the few differences, Revolut has the advantage of customisable spending categories, while Starling offers the ability to digitally deposit cheques and speak to the customer service team on the phone.
+- Winner: Starling.
+Most of this duo’s feature options are identical, so this is a close call.
+Starling shades it for offering the ability to digitally deposit cheques and speak to the customer service team on the phone.

 Round 2: Spending in the UK